richafnu/Viva/Viva/glint/reports/act-strengths-opportunities.md

 Within the strengths section, you may see **realized** or **unrealized** labels.
 This label might not be visible, as well.

-- **Realized strength:** Something your team is good at and does on a regular basis.
+- **Realized strength:** Something your team is good at and does regularly.
 - **Unrealized strength:** Something that your team is good at but doesn't practice regularly.
 It should be considered as an opportunity.
 - **Unlabeled:** The gap between what is realized and unrealized.
-It is used to call out items that deserve attention.
+It's used to call out items that deserve attention.

 ## Improve driver scores which matter most